 Storyflock can do a unique set of things for you.
 Some of these things are very difficult to do in the current market scenario.
 We have developed new processes to be able to deliver these in a consistent way.

-- Edit and publish books: Often specific and particular tangents of practice and personal or organisational philosophy need to be framed a part of a larger narrative.
+1) Edit and publish books: Often specific and particular tangents of practice and personal or organisational philosophy need to be framed a part of a larger narrative.
 Editing a book is not just a matter of subjective expertise.
-A book also needs to be arranged as a kind of musical/narrative composition that narrates the infomation at hand as a story.
-Every human activity and effort has a story that can make it evocative - the descision and effort to do this has to be applied.
+A book also needs to be arranged as a kind of musical/narrative composition that narrates the information at hand as a story.
+Every human activity and effort has a story that can make it evocative – the decision and effort to do this has to be applied.

 Why a book?
 A book has been a format available to us for a long time and allows an idea to be elucidated as needed.
 We don’t just think about the insides of the book, we also imagine what form it will take eventually and how can it be made as accessible as possible.